bloominstituteoftechnology/Sprint-Challenge--JavaScript/ANSWERS.md

   4. If `apply`, `call`, or `bind` are used to call a function, `this` inside the function is the object that is passed in as the argument.

-5. Why do we need super() in an extended class? super() gives a child access to its parent's methods
+5. Why do we need super() in an extended class? super() gives a child access to its parent's properties